ciarand/cpsc411-ios-bmi-calculator/README.txt

 Challenges
 ----------
 - Using the Xcode editor.
-Not the extra parts like the debugger + refactoring tools, but the actual editor is slow and a pain to use compared to vim
+Not the extra parts like the debugger + refactoring tools, but the actual editor is slow and a pain to use compared to vim.

-- Converting between units is a lot more painful than I remember it being
+- Converting between units is a lot more painful than I remember it being.

-- Exporting and creating the images probably took ~50% of the time
+- Exporting and creating the images probably took ~50% of the time.

 - The interface builder is a lot less transparent than I'm comfortable with.
   I renamed an IBOutlet method in my ViewController and the app refused to